ThePhD/future_cxx/papers/source/C - embed.md

 # Alternative Syntax

 There has been concerns expressed about the form of this feature -- whether or not it could be a preprocessor directive itself, or a magical macro introduced in the language, or a special pragma.
 Each of these has their own specific syntax tradeoffs.
 The primary choice and the one advocated for is the syntax as shown above: a plain preprocessor directive analogous to `#include`.
-It is written as `#embed`, but other names (previously recommended by the Community) are `#include_bin`, `#include_binary`, or `#load_binary`.
+It is written as `#embed`, but other names (previously recommended by the Community) are `#include_bin`, `#include_binary`, `#incbin`, or `#load_binary`.

 The syntax can also be adjusted.
 A preprocessor directive is preferred because that allows it to be findable by the end of Preprocessor.